Rhode Island, One of the Original 13 Colonies

 William Blackstone — The First Settler in Rhode Island

 One of the first settlers in the territory that became Rhode Island was William Blackstone — sometimes spelled Blaxton.
 Blackstone left England in 1623 as part of the Gorges Expedition that failed to create a permanent settlement at Wessagusset.
 Afterward, most of the colonists returned to England, however, Blackstone stayed and settled what is present-day Beacon Hill in Boston, making him the first settler in Boston.
-When the Puritans arrived, Blackstone welcomes them but eventually disagreed with their religious views.
+When the Puritans arrived, Blackstone welcomed them but eventually disagreed with their religious views.
 He moved roughly 35 miles south of Boston and settled on the bend of a river — present-day Blackstone River in Rhode Island.
 He called his settlement Study Hill.
 Roger Williams arrived two years later and settled a few miles away from Blackstone.
 Although they disagreed on religious issues, they became friends.
 They also agreed on the idea of Religious Freedom, which played an important part in the development of Rhode Island.

 When William first moved into the area, the land he chose for his settlement, which was called Rehoboth, was within the boundaries of the territory granted to Plymouth Colony.
 In order to keep the peace with Plymouth, Williams and his group moved to the mouth of the Mooshansic River and established Providence.
 Williams and 12 of the settlers formed the Proprietors’ Company for Providence Plantations.